 The Food Group recruits and retains insightful employees from a diverse background.
 We are proud of the work environment we have created with skilled professionals who want to make a difference in the lives of families in need.

-Community Food Leader Participant (Paid)
+Community Food Leaders Participant

 The Food Group is an equal opportunity employer.